A polynomial bosonic form of statistical configuration sums and the odd/even minimal excludant in integer partitions: A polynomial bosonic form for statistical configuration sums

 First we prove \eqref{eq:may14_8}.
 By definition the Gaussian polynomials satisfy the boundary condition \eqref{eq:may13_2x}.
-For the identity (\ref{eq:2024july3_2}), we let the Gaussian polynomial in the second term of its right hand side be substituted by the left hand side of (\ref{eq:2024july3_3}) but with the $L,s$ being replaced by $L-1,s-1$ to obtain a new identity.
-In the same way, we repeat letting the Gaussian polynomial in the rightmost term of their right hand side be substituted by the left hand side of (\ref{eq:2024july3_3}) but with the $L,s$ being replaced by $L-k,s-k$, for $k=2,\dots, s-1$.
-As a result, we obtain the recursion relation \eqref{eq:may13_2}.
-Since $X_{L,s}(q)$ is uniquely determined by the boundary condition and the recursion relation, we get the expression \eqref{eq:may14_8}.
+Let $1 \leq s \leq L-1$.
+For the identity (\ref{eq:2024july3_2}), we see that the Gaussian polynomial in the second term of its right hand side can be written as